Compare

 Is Hydra cheaper than Zendesk?

-Yes, at the team shape this comparison is written for — a 5-seat B2B SaaS team on Suite Professional + Copilot + Sell lands around $920/month before Advanced AI Agents fees, QA, and WFM, versus Hydra Growth at $149/month flat with CRM, flows, and bot included. source But price isn't the reason to switch — it's the proof point that one universal object model is cheaper to run than four line items synced together.
+Yes, at the team shape this comparison is written for.
+A 5-seat B2B SaaS team on Suite Professional + Copilot + a separate CRM lands well past $825/month before per-resolution AI fees, QA, and WFM, versus Hydra Growth at $149/month flat with CRM, flows, AI SDR, and bot included. source But price isn't the reason to switch.
+It's the proof point that one universal object model is cheaper to run than four line items synced together.
 If your primary buying signal is "save money," Hydra isn't the right fit; we're built for consolidation-frustrated buyers.

 Can I migrate my Zendesk Suite data to Hydra?

-Tickets, contacts, help-center articles (Zendesk Guide → Hydra help center), and basic custom fields port cleanly — they map to Hydra's object model directly.
+Tickets, contacts, help-center articles (Zendesk Guide to Hydra help center), and basic custom fields port cleanly.
+They map to Hydra's object model directly.
 What takes effort: Zendesk macros (most translate to Hydra flow steps or mini-app actions), Triggers and Automations (concept maps to Hydra flows but surfaces differ, so you'll rebuild), custom Zendesk Apps (no direct port to mini-apps), and advanced AI agent tuning (re-run Hydra's onboarding interview instead).
-Plan on a focused weekend for data import plus 1-2 weeks running both tools in parallel before cutover — I'll personally help set up the migration if you're seriously evaluating.
+Plan on a focused weekend for data import plus 1-2 weeks running both tools in parallel before cutover.
+I'll personally help set up the migration if you're seriously evaluating.

 Does Hydra integrate with the tools Zendesk customers usually run alongside it (Jira, Salesforce, HubSpot, Slack)?